Who doesn’t love a sauna session? Relax a bit, heat up your whole body, and just let your worries melt away…it’s just great.

 While you don’t want to stay in either over long, infrared saunas are safer and more comfortable to use.

-What Do We Look For In The Perfect Infrared Sauna?
+What Do We Look For In An Infrared Sauna?

 There are two main types of heating panel in infrared saunas: ceramic and carbon.